-The proposal involves work to the ground floor and first floor.
-The proposed floor levels will match the existing dwelling.
+The proposed work will be carried out on the ground floor at the rear of the property.
+The proposed ground floor level will match that of the existing house.
 Flood risk standing advice sheet 009 states that floor levels within the proposed development should be no lower than the existing levels and demonstrate that flood proofing has been incorporated where appropriate.